 You won’t see Delicate Arch as you walk along the trail.
 But once you round the corner and see it, you’ll know why it’s considered the best hike in Arches National Park.
 The arch is in a slanted bowl so be careful as you walk over to have your photo taken while standing under it.
 Be considerate of others trying to get photos of the arch and take turns.
 There is so much to see, do and photograph at Arches National Park.
 Be sure to put the Delicate Arch Hiking Trail at the top of your best US day hikes list.

 Jamie and David, Photo Jeepers: David enjoys photography and exploring areas off the beaten path in the jeep.
 Jamie plans and organizes the travel itineraries and details.
 We share our photos and stories to Inform and Inspire you to explore new places and capture your adventure with photographs.
 Follow them on Facebook and Instagram

 Widforss Point Trail – Grand Canyon National Park, Arizona

 Submitted by Alison from Happy people hike

 Did you know the average time spent looking at the Grand Canyon is 17 minutes?
 On our first trip to this incredible location, we were determined to come in above average.
 The first part of our plan was to visit the less popular North Rim.
-We then opted for the Widforss Point Trail, where we were able to get a backcountry permit for an overnight stay, however this trail would make for the perfect day hike.
+We then opted for the Widforss Point Trail, where we were able to get a backcountry permit for an overnight stay, however, this trail would make for the best US day hike.

 Coming in right around 5 miles one way, this trail offers epic views of the canyon, as well as terrain not typical to what one might expect.
 The easy to follow trail winds through a forest of fir, spruce and aspen then takes you right back up to the edge of the canyon when you least expect it.
 Moderate difficulty with minimal elevation gain but some up and downs along the way, the view at the end is worth every step.